Computer Science, BS

 Enrollment and Graduate Numbers

-Annual Enrollment of BS Majors in Computer Science - Five-Years Trend
+Annual Enrollment of Undergraduate Majors in BS in Computer Science (Five-Year Trend):

 The department requirements for a Bachelor of Science degree with a major in computer science are given below.